 The Cuisinart bmkr-200pc is a great option, but it is the predecessor to the cbk-200.
 So, this begs the question: why go with an older model?
 Well, sometimes there is a huge price break when you choose the older model.
 Other times, there isn’t.
 Sometimes the newer model doesn’t offer many more features than the older one.
 Sometimes the quality is better or worse with the newer model.

 The biggest difference between this model and the cbk-200 is the bread presets.
 In this case, the Cuisinart cbk-200 offers several more settings than the bmkr-200pc.
-Those additional presets include: artisan, low-carb, and gluten-free.
+Those additional presets include artisan, low-carb, and gluten-free.

-VS Panasonic SD-YD250
+vs Panasonic SD-YD250

 The Panasonic sd-yd250 is another great option for bread lovers.
 It shares many of the same features as the other machines on this page.
 You get 3 loaf size options up to 2.5 pounds.
-There are many presets including settings for white, multigrain, french bread and cake.
-It has a 13 hour delay timer and it automatically adds yeast at the optimum time.
+There are many presets, including settings for white, multigrain, french bread, and cake.
+It has a 13-hour delay timer, and it automatically adds yeast at the optimum time.
 Overall this is a great option with many convenient and thoughtful features.
 Although, it does not have a gluten-free bread feature.

 Our Personal Experience

-Oh, and another tip: You can certainly let the bread rest in the bread pan if you forget about it or are out of the house running errands.
+Other than that, I don’t have any complaints (not yet, at least).
+We’ve made several loaves of fresh, delicious bread.
+And, we probably won’t be repurchasing store bread.Oh, and another tip: You can certainly let the bread rest in the bread pan if you forget about it or are out of the house running errands.
 But, we found that a little condensation builds up in the pan.
 Water plus bread is no good.
 For best results, remove the bread from the pan and let it cool on a rack for at least 30 minutes.

-Sure, more options are good, but in this case the benefit is marginalized given the durability problems.
+Sure, more options are good, but in this case, the benefit is marginalized given the durability problems.
 You probably don’t need an artisan or low-carb bread setting; at least, you probably wouldn’t choose those features over long-term durability.
 In my opinion, the smart choice is the Cuisinart cbk-100.
-If you’re still not sure, you might want to check out some of the other options above.
+If you’re still unsure, you might want to check out some of the other options above.

-Update: We went with the Cuisinart cbk-100 and we love it.
-It consistently makes great tasting bread.
+Update: We went with the Cuisinart cbk-100, and we love it.
+It consistently makes great-tasting bread.
 We don’t regret our purchase decision.